DiegoMagdaleno/BSDCoreUtils/README.md

 3. Now run `brew install bsd-coreutils`

 _Note: This tools will be installed with the "b" prefix, for example "bcat" instead of "cat"._

 _Note 2: BSDCoreutils precompiled bins will be available for diverse Linux distributions eventually_

 **Option 2 - From source**:

 Building from source is a recommended option if you want to read and wish to take control over what you install on your computer.

-1. Make sure you have `openssl` installed, including development libraries (Header files, etc).
+1. Make sure you have `openssl` installed, including development libraries (Header files, etc)³
 2. Make sure you have GNU build tools installed (Ironic), like `autoconf`, `automake` etc.
 3. Open your terminal, and run `./autogen.sh`
 4. Now run `./configure --program-prefix=b`
 5. Run `make install` or `sudo make install`

+_3. This is only required on Linux based operating systems, on macOS the native implementation of the hashing algorithms will be used_
 _Note: --program-prefix is not required, however, it is recommended so it doesn't conflict with your distribution's coreutils, which can cause tons of problems_

 ## Contributing